Angel G. Hermida

 Angel.
 G. Hermida-Nadal was born in Aguadilla, Puerto Rico in 1941 to Angel Hermida-Méndez and Teresa Nadal-Grau.
 His father was a private practice lawyer and his mother, who was also known as Madame Hermida or Baby Hermida, was a professor of French and Spanish at the University of Puerto Rico in Mayagüez.
 Hermida is a Puerto Rican jurist and formerly a Superior Court Judge of the Commonwealth of Puerto Rico.
 Hermida was born in Aguadilla, Puerto Rico and is known as the author of a judicial decision (MIRIAM J. RAMÍREZ DE FERRER Recurrente Vs. Juan Mari Bras, 4 October 1996) which recognizes the nature of Puerto Rican citizenship under the Constitution of Puerto Rico and decides that citizens of Puerto Rico have a right to vote in Puerto Rican elections, whether or not they are citizens of the United States.

 Biography

 Education

 Hermida obtained a Bachelor of Science in Physics (1963), cum laude from the University of Notre Dame with a General Motors National Scholarship.
 He received a National Aeronautics and Space Administration Fellowship for graduate studies in Physics at Duke University from 1963 to 1964.
 He then taught physics at the Mayagüez Campus of the University of Puerto Rico from 1964 to 1966.
-He obtained his law degree, magna cum laude, in 1969 from the University of Puerto Rico and a LL.M. in 1972 from Harvard Law School with a Ford Urban Law Fellowship.
+He obtained his law degree, magna cum laude, in 1969 from the University of Puerto Rico School of Law and a LL.M. in 1972 from Harvard Law School with a Ford Urban Law Fellowship.